Tawalisi

 Tawalisi (Arabic: طواليسي) is a Southeast Asian kingdom described in the journals of Ibn Battuta.

-Guesses to the location of Tawalisi have included Java, Pangasinan, Luzon, Sulu, Celebes (Sulawesi), Cambodia, Cochin-China, the mainland Chinese province of Guangdong, and practically every island in South Asia beginning with ta.
+Guesses to the location of Tawalisi have included Java, Pangasinan, Luzon, Sulu, Celebes (Sulawesi), Cambodia, Cochin-China, and practically every island in South Asia beginning with ta.
 In the Philippines, Pangasinan was considered to be the most-likely location of Tawalisi, but this has since been disputed.

+In contemporary historiography, Tawalisi is widely regarded as a non-existent kingdom.
+It is strongly inclined to be evaluated as a fictitious locale with a low probability of actual existence, largely due to a dearth of empirical evidence.

 Ibn Battuta's description

 Thereafter, we reached the land of Tawalisi, it being their king who is called by that name.
 It is a vast country and its king is a rival of the king of China.
 He possesses many junks, with which he makes war on the Chinese until they come to terms with him on certain conditions.
 The inhabitants of this land are idolaters; they are handsome men and closely resemble the Turks in figure.
 Their skin is commonly of a reddish hue, and they are brave and warlike.
 Their women ride on horseback and are skillful archers, and fight exactly like men.